= read.table("../data/PaintedTurtles.txt", header = TRUE)

 It is always beneficial to start a multidimensional analysis by checking these simple one-dimensional and two-dimensional summary statistics using visual displays such as those we look at in the next two questions.

-From Figure 7.2, it looks like all three of the variables are highly correlated and mostly reflect the same “underlying” variable, which we might interpreted as the size of the turtle.
+From Figure 7.2, it looks like all three of the variables are highly correlated and mostly reflect the same “underlying” variable, which we might interpret as the size of the turtle.

 Figure 7.3 shows how the 10 variables cluster into groups: running, throwing and jumping.